Ohm's law, Joule heat, and Planckian dissipation: Josephson junction

 Let us calculate the time derivative of Eq.~(\ref{eqphi1}) with including the capacitor contribution.
 The result is

 where $\mu$ in Eq.~(\ref{eq1mu}) and ${\bf E}=-\nabla \varphi-\partial_t {\bf A}$ are used.
 The voltage balance between the gradient of the chemical potential part and the electric field part gives rise to the relation in Eq.~(\ref{eqbalance2}).
 Then, we have ${ {d \phi} \over {dt}}={{4eV} \over \hbar}$, which disagrees with Eq.~(\ref{J-R}).
 This discrepancy is resolved if we consider that the electron transfer occurs singly, not pair-wise.
 This indicates that the factor ${{2e} \over \hbar}$ in Eq.~(\ref{eqphi1}) is actually ${{e} \over \hbar}$.
+This situation was considered by the present author, previously \cite{koizumi2021b}.
+It is also worth noting that Eq.~(\ref{single-valued3}) indicates that the single-electron change in the superconducting condensate in the new theory.

 Since the pairing stabilization exists in superconductors, there are situations where subsequent single electron transfers observed as the pair-wise transfers.
 Thus, this result does not contradict experiment.
 It is noteworthy that it explains the so-called `quasiparticle poisoning problem': In quantum electronic circuits with Josephson junctions, a large amount of excited single electrons in Josephson junctions is observed, with the observed ratio of their number to the Cooper pair number $10^{-9} \sim 10^{-5}$ in disagreement with the standard theory ratio $10^{-52}$\cite{poisoning2023,Serniak2019}; this may be the consequence of abundant single-electron transfer.